Jickelsen/michelsen.se/content/authors/admin/_index.md

 country: Sweden

 # Short bio (displayed in user profile at end of posts)
 bio: Interaction designer focused on IoT and the spectrum of augmented and virtual reality.
-Has sent things into space.
+Accomplice in squid space conquest.

 interests:
 - Games and visualizations